renesas-rz/rz_linux_bsp_plus/docs/RZG/how_to_build_linux_bsp_plus/index.md

-# How To Build Linux BSP Plus
+# How To Build Linux BSP Plus for RZ/G

 {% include "./_components/introduction.md" %}